Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Related Work

-\textbf{Beyond-FoV sensing.} Researchers have been trying to obtain images with larger field-of-view for decades, with this exploration usually based on hardware expansion.
+Researchers have been trying to obtain images with larger field-of-view for decades, with this exploration usually based on hardware expansion.
 For pinhole cameras, people try to use multiple cameras for stitching~\cite{huang2014360,cowan2019360}.
-On the other hand, spherical cameras naturally have the advantage on FoV.
-For example, a fisheye optical system can achieve a horizontal FoV of ${\sim} 180^\circ$~\cite{samy2015simplified,geng2017optical}, and a spherical camera that introduces reflective or catadioptric optical elements can further obtain a complete FoV of $360^\circ$ in the horizontal direction~\cite{niu2007design,zhang2020design}.
+On the other hand, spherical cameras naturally have the advantage of a large FoV.
+For example, a fisheye optical system can achieve a horizontal FoV of ${\sim} 180^\circ$~\cite{samy2015simplified,geng2017optical}, and a spherical camera that introduces reflective or catadioptric optical elements can further obtain a complete FoV of $360^\circ$ in the horizontal direction~\cite{zhang2020design,niu2007design}.
 However, obtaining such a complete FoV in a single direction is often accompanied by a \textbf{central blind spot}~\cite{gao2022review}.
-Beyond-FoV perception algorithms are also flourishing, including semantic segmentation~\cite{song2018im2pano3d,yang2019can,zhang2021transfer}, depth estimation~\cite{wang2020bifuse,zioulis2018omnidepth}, optical flow estimation~\cite{li2022deep,shi2022panoflow}, \etc. Song~\etal~\cite{song2018im2pano3d} explore depth and semantic estimation beyond the FoV for indoor layouts with a multi-stream convolutional neural network (CNN).
+Beyond-FoV perception algorithms are also flourishing, including semantic segmentation~\cite{song2018im2pano3d,yang2019can,zhang2021transfer}, depth estimation~\cite{wang2020bifuse,zioulis2018omnidepth}, optical flow estimation~\cite{li2022deep,shi2022panoflow}, \etc. Song~\etal~\cite{song2018im2pano3d} explore depth- and semantic estimation beyond the FoV for indoor layouts with a multi-stream convolutional neural network (CNN).
 Boundless~\cite{teterwak2019boundless} employs an improved image inpainting generative adversarial network (GAN)~\cite{yu2019free} for one-way extension and panoramic synthesis.
-The closest work to ours is FisheyeEX~\cite{liao2022fisheyeex}, which attempts to expand the FoV of a fisheye camera outwards by single image outpainting techniques~\cite{sabini2018painting}.
+Cylin-Painting~\cite{liao2023cylin} combines the image inpainting and outpainting techniques to achieve a visually pleasant cylinder from a partial view.
+The closest works to ours are FisheyeEX~\cite{liao2022fisheyeex} and FishDreamer~\cite{shi2023fishdreamer}, which attempt to expand the FoV of a fisheye camera outwards by single image outpainting techniques~\cite{sabini2018painting}.
 Instead, we introduce a novel clip-recurrent transformer to propagate and generate more temporal coherence results for both the outer expansion of pinhole cameras and the inner expansion of spherical cameras.